 - Blocking: After a port is initialized, it starts in the Blocking state so that no loops are formed.
-In the Blocking state, a port cannot receive or transmit data and cannot add MAC addresses to its address table.
+In a Blocking state, a port cannot receive or transmit data and cannot add MAC addresses to its address table.
 Instead, a port can receive only BPDUs so that the switch can listen to other neighboring switches.
 In addition, ports that are put into standby mode to remove a loop enter the Blocking state.
-In short, it is the port that only receives BPDUs from its neighbor, these BPDUs serve it in case it has to switch to Listening, Learning and Forwarding states.
+In short, it is the port that only receives BPDUs from its neighbor; these BPDUs are useful if the port needs to change to Listening, Learning and Forwarding states.

 - Listening (LIS): A port moves from Blocking to Listening if the switch considers that the port can be selected as a root port or designated port.
-In this state, the port still cannot send or receive data frames.
+Here the port still cannot send or receive data frames.
 However, the port can receive and send BPDUs so that it can actively participate in the Spanning Tree topology process.
-If the port is a candidate for being a root or designated port it will move to the next Learning state.
+If the port is a candidate for being a root or designated port, it will move to the next Learning state.

-- Learning (LRN): After a period of time called forward delay in the listening state, the port can move to the learning state.
+- Learning (LRN): The port can move to the learning state after a period of time called forward delay in the listening state.
 The port still sends and receives BPDUs as before.
 In addition, the switch can now learn new MAC addresses to add to its address table.
 This gives the port an extra period of silent participation and allows the switch to collect some address information.
 However, the port still cannot send any data frames.
 It sends and receives BPDUs and learns MAC addresses.

-- Forwarding (FWD): After another delay period in the learning state, the port can move to the forwarding state.
+- Forwarding (FWD): The port can move to the forwarding state after another delay period in the learning state.
 The port is now a fully functional port within the spanning-tree topology.
 It sends and receives BPDUs, learns MAC addresses, can send and receive data.
 The forwarding state on a switch is only allowed if no redundant links are detected that could cause Layer 2 loops and if the port has the best path to the root bridge as a root port or designated port.